Law School Case Brief

 Mitchum v.
 Foster - 407 U.S. 225, 92 S. Ct.
 2151 (1972)

-The Court reversed the district court's order denying injunctive relief and remanded the case for further proceedings because the statute under which the bookstore owner sought relief was an authorized exception to the Anti-Injunction Act.
-The Court held that federal injunctive relief was appropriate only where the irreparable injury was both great and immediate, the state law was flagrantly unconstitutional, or there was a showing of bad faith that would call for equitable relief.
+The Supreme Court of the United States held that federal injunctive relief was appropriate only where the irreparable injury was both great and immediate, the state law was flagrantly unconstitutional, or there was a showing of bad faith that would call for equitable relief.
 The Court added that to qualify under one of those expressly authorized exceptions, the federal law did not have to expressly reference § 2283.
 The test was whether an act of Congress, clearly creating a federal right enforceable in a federal court of equity, could be given its intended scope only by the stay of a state proceeding.
 The Court held that 42 U.S.C.S. § 1983 fell within the exception.
+The Court reversed the district court's order denying injunctive relief and remanded the case for further proceedings because the statute under which the bookstore owner sought relief was an authorized exception to the Anti-Injunction Act.

 Access the full text case